-(1) The share options granted on or after April 28, 2020 were in the form of ADSs and the relevant exercise prices were stated in U.S. dollars per ADS.
+(1) The share options granted between April 28, 2020 and June 5, 2023 were in the form of ADSs and the relevant exercise prices were stated in U.S. dollars per ADS.
 For purposes of this table, these share options are presented in the form of ordinary shares (with the corresponding number of ADSs where appropriate).
 Each ADS represents five ordinary shares.